Matthew-a-smith/OpenEdgeStack/API.md

 ## Grouped Packet Storage

-Packets can be grouped and sent later as bulk encrypted files to reduce transmission frequency.
+Packets can be grouped and sent later as bulk encrypted files to reduce transmission frequency. everything includeing groups gets paddded to the nearest 16 for AES standards.

+group settings  can be change depending on size requirements maxFileSize applies only to the raw stored group files on the sender
+not to the final encrypted and transmitted LoRa packets, which will grow due to padding, metadata, and HMAC.

+  Storage logic overview:

+  Each entry stored to a group file follows this format:
+    [2-byte length][1-byte type][N-byte raw payload]

+  So, total entry size = 2 + 1 + N bytes

+  Important considerations:
+  - AES encryption works in 16-byte blocks.
+  - Therefore, the raw payload is padded to the next multiple of 16 before encryption.
+  - Final encrypted packet structure:
+      - 8 bytes  : Sender ID
+      - N bytes  : Encrypted payload (AES padded)
+      - 8 bytes  : HMAC
+    → Total size = 8 + padded(N) + 8 bytes

+  Keep this in mind when designing how much data you store per group file, especially when you want to avoid splitting into multiple files due to size limits.

 ### Group Settings